-• Auto-On Driver Heated/Ventilated Seat & Steering Wheel With Vehicle Start - If Equipped temperatures are below 40° F (4.4° C).
+• Auto-On Driver Heated/Ventilated Seat & Steering Wheel With Vehicle Start - If Equipped

+When this feature is selected the driver's heated seat and heated steering wheel will automatically turn on when temperatures are below 40° F (4.4° C).
 When temperatures are above 80° F (26.7° C) the driver vented seat will turn on.
 To make your selection, touch the Auto Heated Seats soft-key, until a check-mark appears next to setting, showing that setting has been selected.
 Touch the back arrow soft-key to return to the previous menu.